Newt Gingrich: Political positions

 Gingrich is most widely identified with the 1994 Contract with America.
 He is a founder of American Solutions for Winning the Future.
 More recently, Gingrich has advocated replacing the Environmental Protection Agency with a proposed "Environmental Solutions Agency".

-He favors a strong immigration border policy and a guest worker program.
+He favors an immigration border policy and a guest worker program.
 In terms of energy policy, he has argued in favor of flex-fuel mandates for cars sold in the U.S. and promoted the use of ethanol generally.
 In August 2021 Gingrich was said to have echoed the Great Replacement theory during a Fox News interview.

 Gingrich has taken a dim view of internationalism and the United Nations.
-He said in 2015, "after several years of looking at the UN, I can report to you that it is sufficiently corrupt and sufficiently inefficient.
-That no reasonable person would put faith in it."
+He said in 2015, "after several years of looking at the UN, I can report to you that it is sufficiently corrupt and sufficiently inefficient that no reasonable person would put faith in it."

 In 2007, Gingrich authored a book, Rediscovering God in America.

 Gingrich's later books take a large-scale policy focus, including Winning the Future, and the most recent, To Save America.
 Gingrich has identified education as "the number one factor in our future prosperity", and has partnered with Al Sharpton and Education Secretary Arne Duncan on education issues.
 Although he previously opposed gay marriage, in December 2012, Gingrich suggested that Republicans should reconsider their opposition to it.

 In 2014, Gingrich sent a letter to Dr. John Koza of National Popular Vote, Inc. endorsing the National Popular Vote Interstate Compact, under which participating states would award their Electoral College votes to the winner of the national popular vote of the United States.

 On July 14, 2016, Gingrich stated that he believes that Americans of Muslim backgrounds who believe in Sharia law should be deported, and that visiting websites that promote the Islamic State of Iraq and the Levant or Al-Qaeda should be a felony.
 Some observers have questioned whether these views violate the free speech and free exercise of religion clauses of the First Amendment to the United States Constitution.

 On July 21, 2016, Gingrich argued that members of NATO "ought to worry" about a U.S. commitment to their defense.
 He expanded, saying, "They ought to worry about commitment under any circumstances.
 Every president has been saying that the NATO countries do not pay their fair share".
 He also stated that, in the context of whether the United States would provide aid to Estonia (a NATO member) in the event of a Russian invasion, he "would think about it a great deal".

 According to Science magazine, Gingrich changed his view on climate change "from cautious skeptic in the late 1980s to believer in the late 2000s to skeptic again during the [2016] campaign."

 In January 2022, Gingrich characterized the House Select Committee on the January 6 Attack as "basically a lynch mob" that was violating laws and trampling on civil liberties, suggesting committee members might be jailed if Republicans took control of the House in that year's election.